12 Day Kimberley Photography Tour

 We head south, along the Stuart Highway to the township of Katherine, stopping at historic Adelaide River en-route.

 Our accommodation this evening is in the cabins at Nitmiluk Gorge.
-It’s a great place to see wallabies and after we check in, you have some free time before dinner to go for a walk or relax in your cabin.
+It’s a great place to see wallabies and after we check in, there should be some free time before the cruise to go for a walk or relax in your cabin.

-Overnight accommodation in Katherine- cabins at Nitmiluk Gorge
+Overnight accommodation in Katherine- cabins at Nitmiluk Gorge, with en-suites and power

 Today we head west along the Victoria Highway, into Western Australia.
 En-route, we stop to view the mighty Victoria River, one of the largest tidal influenced rivers in the Territory with an abundance of saltwater crocodiles.